Jaanus Betlem

 Jaanus Betlem (born 9 January 1961 Tallinn) is an Estonian politician.
-He was a member of VII Riigikogu.
+He was a member of VII and VIII Riigikogu.

 He graduated from Tallinn 21st Secondary School, and in 1983 as a teacher of Estonian language and literature at the Tallinn Pedagogical Institute.
 In 1991, together with Maire Aunaste, he co-directed the political television series P nagu poliitika on Eesti Televisioon.